 However, sclerotherapy may not be suitable for individuals with a history of blood clots, certain medical conditions, or those who are pregnant.
 A consultation with a healthcare professional is necessary to determine eligibility.

-Sclerotherapy is a straightforward, in-office procedure that typically takes 15 to 45 minutes, depending on the number of veins being treated.
-Here’s what happens during the treatment:
+A typical session lasts 15 to 45 minutes, depending on the number of veins being treated.

-- The treatment area is cleaned, and a fine needle is used to inject the solution into the veins.
+- A very fine needle is used to inject the sclerosing solution into the targeted veins.

-- Once the injections are complete, compression stockings or bandages may be applied to aid healing.
+- Compression stockings or bandages may be applied to support healing and circulation.

 Sclerotherapy offers several advantages, including: